OUGC-Network/NewPoints-Bump-Thread/README.md

 ### Groups <a name="usage_groups"></a>

-Two new settings are added to forums.
+Two new settings are added to groups.

 - **Can bump threads?**
 - **Thread Bump Interval**